 No matter how much planning you do when you are creating a spreadsheet in Excel 2010, it is very possible that you are going to need to add some information later.
 But sometimes you may create a spreadsheet that is missing an entire piece of data.

 At first, you might think that your only option would be to copy and paste the data into columns that are one place to the right, but this can be time-consuming and frustrating.
-Luckily Excel 2010 has a feature that allows you to simple insert a column into an existing spreadsheet.
+Luckily Excel 2010 has a feature that allows you to simply insert a column into an existing spreadsheet.

-Add a Column in Excel 2010
+How to Add a Column in Excel 2010 (Guide with Pictures)

 To be clear, we are talking about inserting a column between other columns that already contain data.
 You do not need to do anything special if you want to add data to a column after your existing data.
 With that in mind, follow the steps below to learn how to insert a column into an Excel 2010 spreadsheet.

 Step 1: Open the spreadsheet into which you want to insert a column.